Violence erupts in May Day protests in Paris, marchers criticise re-elected Macron

 "We will not make a single concession on pensions," Melenchon said before the march started.

-He said he still hoped an agreement to build a new union of the left could be reached by this evening.
+He said he still hoped an agreement to build a new union of the left could be reached by Sunday evening.

 Unlike in previous years, Marine Le Pen did not lay a wreath in Paris at the statue of Joan or Arc, whom her party uses as a nationalist symbol.
 She was replaced by the Rassemblement National Interim President Jordan Bardella, who said Le Pen was preparing for the legislative elections.